zurutech/zurutech.github.io/_posts/2021-02-12-unit-testing-with-unreal-engine-4.md

 What has been said so far is enough to start writing some simple unit-tests!
 But what if we wanted to repeat a test for multiple values?
 Should we copy-paste the code multiple times?

 Of course not!
 The macro `IMPLEMENT_COMPLEX_AUTOMATION_TEST` allows us to write parametric tests!
-Yet, since it is not that intuitive to use, nor scalable, Epic has provided us with the [Automation Spec](https://docs.unrealengine.com/en-US/TestingAndOptimization/Automation/AutomationSpec/index.html) syntax.
+Yet, since it is not that intuitive to use, nor scalable, Epic provided us with the [Automation Spec](https://docs.unrealengine.com/en-US/TestingAndOptimization/Automation/AutomationSpec/index.html) syntax.

 Probably inspired by JUnit, the `Automation Spec` is a very powerful way to write parametric tests.
 The last part of this post will focus on this syntax, but if you are interested in the *complex tests* macro, here is the [official documentation](https://docs.unrealengine.com/en-US/TestingAndOptimization/Automation/TechnicalGuide/index.html#complextests).